The "True Bruce Lee" - A Black Dial 1969/70 Seiko 6139-6010 Proof/Proof, Likely with Hong Kong Day Wheel

 In the same letter, Bruce offhandedly notes his mother had purchased for him numerous items from Hong Kong; that said, there was no mention of a watch among the gifts from his mother – and pictures exist, preceding this letter, of Bruce wearing the watch before his 1970 trip to Hong Kong.
 This leads to the logical assessment Bruce already possessed the 6139 before this 1970 trip.
 Per “Manufacturing Time: Global Competition in the Watch Industry, 1795-2000, “Hong Kong was an important market during this time period, and already a major player in terms of watch assembly [in particular, eventually, for Seiko]," making it logical to assess Hong Kong as a prime destination for the earliest non-JDM 6139s.
 That Bruce's 6139 had a Hong Kong day wheel is more of an assessment made from logical conclusions, vice solid proof seen above in our first observation regarding the True Bruce Lee dial variant.

-Close up, Lee's 6139 on a Stelux Kreisler rally bracelet - Bruce Lee with his mother, son Brandon (Late May/early June 1969)
+Close up, Lee's 6139 on an Oval Stelux Kreisler rally bracelet - Bruce Lee with his mother, son Brandon (Late May/early June 1969)

 Of note, in the late 1960s, a son of a founder of Asia-based Seiko distributor Thong Sia, Wan Fei Lui, was heavily involved in both Thong Sia (with his two brothers), a Grand Master of the Shao Lin "Mai Chung" martial arts, and the head of the Hong Kong-based Martial Arts Division of the South China Athletic Association - the same city-state the black-dialed Seiko 6139 was sold.
 The same individual also served at the chairman of the Hong Kong and Kowloon Watch and Clock Merchants Association.
 A healthy coincidence?
 Or the source of Lee's Seiko 6139?
 More research remains to be done on this angle (and special thanks to Paul of @vintageseiko on Instagram for this fact).